Vermont Integrated Curriculum Summary

 This rotation is designed to provide the student with further knowledge of surgical subspecialty areas of interest to them.
-Students can select either two separate two-week surgical specialty/subspecialty rotations, or one full month of an acting internship in a surgical specialty/subspecialty.
-(4 weeks).
-If taken as an acting internship, this requirement can also satisfy the second Acting Internship requirement.
+Students can select either two separate two-week (2 credit hours) surgical specialty/subspecialty rotations or one full month (4 credit hours).
+If taken as an acting internship, this requirement can also satisfy the second Acting Internship Requirement.

 Teaching Requirement/Scholarly Project

 The Teaching Practicum/Scholarly Project reinforces foundational sciences through teaching or scholarly activity and strengthens longitudinal integration in the VIC by revisiting foundational sciences with clinical perspective.
 Students may fulfill the practicum experience in one of two ways: the Teaching Practicum or a Scholarly Project.
 In the Teaching Practicum, students act as a teaching assistant in the VIC.
 Duties could include small group facilitation, laboratory teaching, tutoring, leading review sessions, developing on-line teaching materials, and preparing assessment and other teaching materials.
 Students attend two teaching workshops during the month, the first providing specific instruction tailored to their teaching duties, the second on assessment and feedback.
 The Scholarly Project encourages the development of students as physician-scholars by engaging in scientific inquiry.
 The scholarly project enhances inquiry, analytical, and communication skills.
-It solidifies the foundation for lifelong learning by through critical evaluation of data.
+It solidifies the foundation for lifelong learning through critical evaluation of data.
 The research project may be in the basic or clinical sciences.